sg893052/sonic-buildimage/devops/telemetry/Switch-Resource-HLD.md

 | L3 |  81K |  81K |  -   |   -  |Max number L3 routes|

 ### 2.2.4 Interaction with switch config-profiles
 SONiC has two switch profiles defined namely L2 and L3 to customize it based on L2 or L3 deployments.
-L3 profile is the default profile on a fresh installation.On platforms where drop-monitor is supported two UTF banks are carved outfor exact match tables from the L2 and L3 profiles.
+L3 profile is the default profile on a fresh installation.
+On platforms where drop-monitor is supported two UTF banks are carved out for exact match tables from the L2 and L3 profiles.
 Hence the default L2 and L3 profiles values got updated for the drop-monitor feature.
 The resource allocation can be changed using the CLI command provided with switch resource management feature.
 The switch resource allocation falls back to the profile default values whenever a new profile is chosen by the user.

 # 3 Design